Thread: Support the Local Auto Industry

 JAC Philippines has been importing completely built-up (CBU) units of trucks, buses and cars from JAC Ltd. since 2009.

-. under a technical licensing agreement for the supply of KD kits, parts and components for the assembly of motorcycles.
+Bashan, producer of all-terrain vehicles and motorcycles, has partnered with Racal Motor Assembly Corp. under a technical licensing agreement for the supply of KD kits, parts and components for the assembly of motorcycles.
 Full production commenced last July.

 The partnership has been expanded into a technical licensing agreement for the supply of KD kits, KD parts and components for the assembly of GWM’s SUVs, pick-up and MPV series.

 Commercial assembly operations of Statemotor is scheduled next month.

 JAC was founded in 1964 and listed on the Shanghai Stock Exchange in 2001.